 - Jaguars probably entered the American continent through the Bering Strait Bridge or Beringia during the Early Pleistocene.

 - Panthera onca augusta was its immediate ancestor, who was larger than the modern jaguars.

 Black Panther Characteristics – Black Panther Features

-- Beside black fur, the black panther jaguars and black panther leopards have the same characteristic as their normal counterparts.
+- Besides black fur, the black panther jaguars and black panther leopards have the same characteristic as their normal counterparts.

 - A jaguar black panther has a stocky body, round head, strong square shape jaws, and extremely powerful legs.

-- Evidence shows that a dominant allele is responsible for melisms in jaguars.
+- Evidence shows that a dominant allele is responsible for melanism in jaguars.
 While in leopards, a recessive allele causes melanism.

 - Like their normal counterparts, black panther jaguars are more robust than leopards.
-Of all the big cat species, the biting force of jaguar is the third highest (after tiger and lion).
-A medium size adult jaguar can lonely drag a full size bull in its jaws and can grind the heaviest bones.
+Of all the big cat species, the biting force of the jaguar is the third highest (after tiger and lion).
+A medium-sized adult jaguar can lonely drag a full-size bull in its jaws and can grind the heaviest bones.

 Black Panther Species – Types Of Black Panthers